Table of Contents

 An enlarged thyroid gland (struma) can obstruct the trachea.
 As a consequence, tracheomalacia can occur, which is characterized by softening of the cartilage rings and, hence, an enormous loss in stability.

 The branching of the bronchi follows a dichotomous pattern, which means that two smaller branches arise from a larger one.
-From the trachea to the alveoli, the human lung is estimated to branch 21 to 23 times.
-Roughly 15 of these divisions form the air conducting part of the lung, the remaining ones include the respiratory bronchioles and the alveolar duct which is the gas exchanging part.
+From the trachea to the alveoli, the human lung is estimated to branch about 21 to 23 times.
+Roughly 15 of these divisions form the air conducting part of the lung, the remaining parts include respiratory bronchioles and the alveolar duct which is the gas exchanging part.

 The lobe bronchi then split dichotomously inside the lung into segmental bronchi (bronchi segmentales).
 From this point on, the dichotomous splitting of the bronchi often occurs in an irregular manner: One branch gives rise to two unequal ones.
 The stronger one of these runs in the same direction as the large one did, while the other one makes a turn and can eventually run into the opposite direction with its following branches (hence, there are terminal branches and alveoli in central areas of the lung).